Questions? Call us today!

 8.2

-We cannot be held responsible for any issues or loss arising as a result of any incompatibility of the Services and or Products with your existing or future information technology equipment or set up and it is your responsibility to ensure the Services and Products are suitable for your requirements prior to entering into the contract.
-This clause 8.2 does not effect your statutory rights.
+We cannot be held responsible for any issues or loss arising as a result of any incompatibility of the Services and/or Products with your existing or future information technology equipment or set-up, and it is your responsibility to ensure the Services and Products are suitable for your requirements prior to entering into the Contract.
+This clause 8.2 does not affect your statutory rights.

 8.3